Panchofdez/ask-fyeo-chatbot/README.md

 ### Testing production environments on local machine
 - if you want to use the database used in production
-- will create/run a docker container only for the chatbot
+- will create/run a docker container only for the chatbot api
+- ensure you have a .env file with the environment variables defined in docker-compose.yml file

 Commands:
 Run app for the first time or if there are any new changes